PhilippEngler/eufy-security-hm/README.md

-# eufy Security AddOn for HomeMatic - eufy-security-hm
+# eufy Security AddOn for OpenCCU - eufy-security-hm
 > [!IMPORTANT]
 > This addon is independent of Anker and eufy. eufy does not provide an open API, in case of any problems with this addon please *do not* contact eufy.

 > [!NOTE]
-> CCU3 users with the *original firmware provided by eq-3* please note:
+> CCU3 users with firmware other than OpenCCU / RaspberryMatic please note:
-> Starting with version v3.0.0, this addon will no longer be compatible to the CCU3 with the original firmware provided by eq-3.
-If you operate a CCU3 with original firmware provided by eq-3 please read the [Notes | CCU3 with original firmware provided by eq-3](#ccu3-with-original-firmware-provided-by-eq-3) section.
+> Starting with version v3.0.0, this addon will no longer be compatible to the CCU3 with firmware other than OpenCCU / RaspberryMatic.
+If you operate a CCU3 with firmware other than OpenCCU / RaspberryMatic please read the [Notes | CCU3 with firmware other than OpenCCU / RaspberryMatic](#ccu3-with-firmware-other-than-OpenCCU-or-RaspberryMatic) section.

-With this addon for the ELV/eq-3 CCU3 (operated with RaspberryMatic) or a central based on RaspberryMatic or debmatic you can control your eufy security system and integrate it in your existing connected home environment.
+With this addon for the ELV/eq-3 CCU3 (operated with OpenCCU / RaspberryMatic) or a central based on OpenCCU / RaspberryMatic or debmatic you can control your eufy security system and integrate it in your existing connected home environment.
 The addon provide a web-based user interface for configuration and monitoring.
-The communication between your eufy security system and your CCU is done by using predefined system variables.
+Communication between your eufy security system and your OpenCCU is done by using predefined system variables.
 For interaction with your eufy security device there is an API.

 ## Features
 This addon supports multiple stations and multiple devices.
 The login token is stored in the config, so there is no need to login every time a connection to eufy is established.
 After retrieving the stations at startup, the local network address of each station is stored in the config and will be used for switching the guard mode.